shindozk/Kojioka/README.md

 # Kojioka API Client

-A client library for interacting with the Kojioka music streaming API (https://kojioka-api.onrender.com/).
+A client library for interacting with the Kojioka music streaming API [Kojioka API](https://kojioka-api.onrender.com/).
 This API allows you to search for and stream music from various platforms, prioritizing YouTube downloads with a fallback to SoundCloud.

 ---